mohsenbehery/currency-exchange-api/README.md

 npm start
 ```

-The server will start listening on port 3000 by default.
-You can access the API at http://localhost:3000.
+The server will start listening on port 3000 by default.<br> You can access the API at http://localhost:3000.

 ##Testing